akash-network/docs/providers/build-a-cloud-provider/helm-based-provider-persistent-storage-enablement/README.md

 Refer to the [ Akash Provider](../akash-cloud-provider-build-with-helm-charts/) guide if your provider has not yet been built.

 We encourage becoming familiar with Rook and Ceph prior to configuring Akash persistent storage via this [guide](https://rook.github.io/docs/rook/v1.9/).
-The current persistent storage use is based on Rook version 1.9.
+The current persistent storage use is based on the Rook Ceph helm chart.

 Please take into consideration the following Akash recommendations: